realJeremySun/first-web-game-lb4/blog/2019-04-16-my-first-web-game-with-loopback-4-(part-1).md

 The main purpose of this series is to help you learn LoopBack 4 and how to use it to easily build your own API and web project.

-This project is an online web text-based adventure game.
+The project I'm sharing with you is an online web text-based adventure game.
 In it, users can create their own accounts to build characters, fight monsters and find treasures.
 Users will be able to control their characters to take a variety of actions: attacking enemies, casting spells, and getting loot.
 This game should also allow multiple players login and play with their friends.

 Some brief background on myself, first.
 I graduated from college last year.
 I don't have any background on web or game development.
 I am sure most of you have better understanding than me on those fields.
 If I can do this, you can do it too - perhaps even better!